vuejs/v2.vuejs.org/src/v2/guide/list.md

 </script>
 {% endraw %}

-You can also provide a second argument for the key:
+You can also provide a second argument for the property's key:

 ``` html
 <div v-for="(value, key) in object">